 And really, isn’t time all just relative?
 And can I just say I felt like a total genius just typing that?

-A lovely Mama in the Mama Bliss and Biz Facebook group just mentioned today that echoes this sentiment; “being busy is a blessing”.
+A lovely Mama in the Creative Bliss in Life and Biz Facebook group just mentioned today that echoes this sentiment; “being busy is a blessing”.

 As long as your busyness is feeling spacious.

 So without further adieu, here are eight habits to invite more spaciousness, imagined or otherwise (because, really, what’s the difference?) , into your days as a work from home mama who gets to do so much!